jekyc/wig/README.md

 **1. Only send one request:** wig only sends a request for '/'.
 All fingerprints matching this url are tested.

-**2. Only send one request per plugin:** The url used in most fingerprints is used
+**2. Only send one request per cms:** The url used in most fingerprints is used

+**3. Only send requests for a specific cms:** The CMS should be specified with the '--cms_name' option.

 **4. All fingerprints:** All fingerprints are tested (default)